outlearn-content/angular/modules/templates.md

 In a more complex app, you can display multiple views within one main page using "partials" – segments of template located in separate HTML files.
-You can use the ngView directive to load partials based on configuration passed to the $route} service.
-The {@link tutorial/ angular tutorial shows this technique in steps seven and eight.
+You can use the ngView directive to load partials based on configuration passed to the $route service.
+The angular tutorial shows this technique in steps seven and eight.